nebrius/raspi-io/README.md

 #### data-read-[pin] (value)

 Data is available for reading on the pin number identified by p.
 This event is only fired if you first call ```digitalRead```.

-## Further Reading

-You may also be interested in the [Raspi LLIO](https://github.com/bryan-m-hughes/raspi-llio) library, which provides access to more of the Raspberry Pi's peripherals, but is lower-level and a little harder to use.

 License
 =======